-Our greatest challenges and opportunities reside in the deep.
+Our greatest challenges, and opportunities, reside in the deep.
 I can help you explore that unknown space.

-One day all of this will be better, … get fixed, I will have arrived at…, my spouse will …, my work will …, my children will …, others will … Is this life?
-What makes it so?
+One day my life will be better, … get fixed, I will have arrived at…, my spouse will …, my work will …, my children will …, others will …

 MY INSPIRATION is our second oldest daughter Martha who passed away suddenly and unexpectedly in her sleep from natural causes.
 She was 23.
 Though quiet and shy she brought profound spiritual and emotional impact into the lives of hundreds.
-Despite her inherent shyness she was courageous, though I don’t think she knew it.
-As for me, I was too busy “being” a parent.
-Lost in my own illusion of what I thought was supposed to be, I failed to exist beyond my own assumptions of myself in Martha’s life in order to embrace the wholeness that Martha had achieved.
+Despite her inherent shyness she was courageous, though I don’t think she knew that.
+As for me, I was too busy ‘being’ a parent.
+Lost in illusion of what I thought was supposed to be, I failed to exist beyond my own assumptions of myself in Martha’s life in order to embrace the wholeness that Martha had achieved.
 It was only in the aftermath that I realized Martha had become the most successful person I have ever known.
 And thus began my journey.